UPDATED: November 20, 2024

-On October 10, 2024, the European Union officially adopted the Cyber Resilience Act (CRA), which introduces cybersecurity obligations for internet-connected hardware and software products offered in the EU (such as wearables).
+On November 20, 2024, the European Union officially published the Cyber Resilience Act (CRA), which introduces cybersecurity obligations for internet-connected hardware and software products offered in the EU (such as wearables).
+The CRA will enter into force on December 10, 2024 and companies have until September 11, 2026 to comply with the first wave of obligations.

-The CRA will create significant new obligations for manufacturers, importers, and distributors of such products in the EU, including conformity assessments, vulnerability reporting, and after sales security updates.
+The CRA creates significant new obligations for manufacturers, importers and distributors of such products in the EU, including conformity assessments, vulnerability reporting and after sales security updates.

 Who Will the CRA Apply To?